eugenekingfish/lms/README.md

 ***

 It is known that, if $I = ()$, then $kQ_n/I$ is fractional Calabi-Yau (fCY) for any $n$.
 However, less is known when $I$ is non-zero.
-This repository's major motivation was to produce code that allows for testing whether $kQ_n/I$ is fCY.
-This is implemented in two different ways: by testing whether the matrix obtained from the projective resolution has finite order, and by repeatedly applying the Serre functor until resolution is resolved, obtaining the fCY dimension of the path algebra.
+This repository's major motivation was to produce code that allows for testing whether $kQ_n/I$ is fCY. <br>

+This is implemented in two different ways: by testing whether the matrix obtained from the projective resolution of the injectives has finite order, and by repeatedly applying the Serre functor until it is isomorphism to a shift, hence obtaining the Calabi-Yau dimension of the algebra.

 ## Dependencies
 This code has been written and tested for Python 3.10.12, though probably works on other versions. <br>